-However, the odor is not always the same.
-Its nature and intensity depends on one’s age, physiological markers, physical activity, menstrual cycle phase, and other factors.
-For example, the vaginal odor can become more unpleasant after unprotected heterosexual intercourse.
-This is because the pH balance of the vagina is 4.0–4.5 and that of sperm is 7.2–8.0.
-When they come in contact, the vaginal flora is destroyed.
-The same happens with menstrual blood (which is slightly alkaline).
-This explains that metallic smell during menstruation.
+For example, your vaginal odor can change after you have sex if your vagina comes in contact with sperm.
+This is because the normal pH of the vagina is less than 4.5, and that of sperm is between 7.2 and 8.0.
+When they come in contact with each other, the vaginal flora changes.
+The same happens with menstrual blood, which is slightly alkaline.
+This explains that metallic smell during your period.

-You don’t have to get rid of the natural vaginal odor, but if there is increased vaginal discharge and the odor becomes stronger, unpleasant or fishy-smelling, and is accompanied by itching and burning, you should see your doctor to rule out any health problems.
+As long as you’re healthy, there’s nothing you need to do to change or get rid of your natural vaginal odor.
+If you’re experiencing increased vaginal discharge and the odor becomes stronger, unpleasant, or fishy-smelling, and is accompanied by itching and burning, make sure to contact your health care provider.

-According to a survey conducted by American researchers, about 75% of men noted that the smell of the vagina was one of the most important components to awaken their desire.
-It was also discovered that men reacted more actively to the vaginal smell of women who were close to ovulation.
-This is because in the middle of the cycle, the female body produces the greatest number of pheromones that increase sexual attraction.
+In medieval times, vaginal discharge was sometimes used as perfume for seduction, as the natural smell of the vagina plays a role in sexual arousal.
+According to a survey conducted by American researchers, about 75 percent of males noted that the smell of the vagina was one of the most important components to awaken their desire.
+Researchers also discovered that males reacted more actively to the vaginal smell of females who were close to ovulation.
+This is because, in the middle of the cycle, the female body produces the greatest number of pheromones that increase sexual attraction.

-“Fishy” vaginal odor, especially after sex?
-Burning sensation during urination and itching around the vagina?
-Whitish discharge?
-You may have something called bacterial vaginosis, which can also occur without obvious symptoms.
+If you notice a fishy vaginal odor (especially after sex), a burning sensation when you pee, and itching around your vagina, you may have something called bacterial vaginosis, which can also occur without obvious symptoms.

-Vaginosis is caused by an imbalance of “good” and “bad” bacteria that are normally present in the vagina.
-Douching or a new sexual partner increase the risk of developing the disease.
+Vaginosis is caused by an imbalance of good and bad bacteria in your vagina.
+Douching and having sex with a new partner can increase the risk of developing the disease.

-Vaginosis does not belong to sexually transmitted infections (STIs), but it increases the probability of getting them.
+Vaginosis is not a sexually transmitted infection, but it does increase the probability of getting one.

-You cannot catch the infection in a public toilet, when sharing bedding or in the pool.
-Sometimes, vaginosis passes after a few days without any treatment.
-If the symptoms do not disappear, it is better to consult your doctor and undergo medical treatment.
+You cannot catch the infection from a public toilet, by sharing bedding, or in a pool.
+Sometimes, vaginosis resolves on its own after a few days without any treatment.
+If the symptoms do not disappear, make sure to consult your health care provider.

-Indeed, the consumption of certain products changes the acidity level of the microflora responsible for the smell of your vagina.
-Spices, smoked foods, onion, garlic, broccoli, asparagus, and coffee are all on the list of foods that make your vag smell and taste bad sometimes.
-The excessive consumption of meat, dairy products, and alcohol can make the vaginal smell strong and acrid.
-On the other hand, citrus fruits (oranges, grapefruits), make the smell and taste of vaginal fluids sweeter.
+Researchers suggest that your diet can change the microflora in your vagina.
+Some people wonder, are there foods that make your vagina smell bad sometimes?
+Eating certain products changes the acidity level of the microflora responsible for the smell of your vagina.
+Foods with a strong odor can also cause odor changes in the vagina.
+Spices, smoked foods, onion, garlic, broccoli, asparagus, and coffee are all on the list of foods that can sometimes change the smell of your vagina.
+Eating an excessive amount of meat, dairy products, and alcohol can also make the vagina smell strong and sour.
+On the other hand, citrus fruits (e.g., oranges and grapefruits) can make the smell and taste of vaginal fluids sweeter.

-It is enough to observe a few simple rules for good genital smell:
+There are a few simple rules for good genital hygiene:

-- Wash your genitals regularly (1–2 times a day).
+- Wash your genitals regularly (once or twice a day).

 - Wear clean, comfortable underwear (preferably made out of cotton).

-- Do not rinse/douche the area inside your vagina unless necessary.
-(As a rule, this procedure is prescribed by a doctor.)
+- Do not rinse/douche the area inside your vagina unless prescribed by a health care provider.

-- Monitor the nature of your discharge and undergo regular checkups by a gynecologist.
-(An unpleasant odor might be caused by an illness.)
+- Keep track of your discharge and get regular checkups by a gynecologist.

-Don’t forget that the natural smell of the vagina is a part of the female physiology, and there’s no need to try to get rid of it completely.
+The natural smell of the vagina is a normal part of your physiology, and there’s no need to try to change it or get rid of it.